endless-sky/endless-sky-wiki/CreatingMissions.md

 * `complete`: when the mission is completed.
 This is when the player gets paid.
 * `accept`: if the player agrees to accept a mission.
 * `decline`: if the player decides to decline a mission.
+* `defer`: if the player decides to defer a mission.
 * `fail`: if the mission fails.
 * `visit`: you land on the mission's destination, and it has not failed, but you have also not yet done whatever is needed for it to succeed.
 * `stopover`: you have landed on the last of the planets that are specified as a "stopover" point for this mission.